View from the Refuge's Alviso Environmental Education Center. Credit SFBWS

 Description

-The program starts in a covered, open-air pavilion at the Refuge's Alviso Environmental Education Center and will be followed by an easy 0.5-mile walk.
+The presentation will be followed by an easy 0.5-mile walk.
 All are welcome.

 Questions?
 Email [email protected].